apadaki/procrustes-embed/README.md

 ## Downstream applications

 `experiments/downstream/partial_upgrade.py` evaluates a **partial upgrade**: documents are indexed with Model A, queries come from Model B, and we use vector alignment to learn a map from Model B to Model A that we apply before retrieval.
-The script reports **Recall** on held-out pairs, plus **train/test residuals**, and saves small plots/CSVs.
+The script reports **Recall** on held-out pairs and train/test residuals.

 ```bash